Introduction to the internet of things

 Internet of Things (IoT) is an extension of Internet connectivity into everyday objects and physical devices.
 Initially, IoT focused on adding connectivity to everyday objects, e.g., one of the earliest examples of IoT devices was a vending machine that could be accessed over the Internet.
 In recent years, however, the vision has evolved from mere connectivity into provisioning of a global platform where devices are not merely passive objects as part of the Internet, but active contributors, e.g., through computational capabilities, sensors, or other functionality.
 The Introduction to IoT course provides an overview of this exciting field.

-- Basic programming and implementation issues related to sensors
+- Sensor layer: Types of sensors and implementation challenges related to sensors for IoT applications

 The course does not follow any coursebook or set of papers, but each lecture is prepared individually.
 The teaching materials give references for further readings at the end of each lecture slide set.